 - Operate business for profit

-- In business for 2+ years
+- In business for 2 years or more

 - Qualify as a small business using SBA size standards